open-voice-interoperability/website/site/content/_index.md

     interface for all digital devices, from smart speakers and smartphones to automobiles and appliances.
 We are moving rapidly into a post-type and -touch world.
-Currently, a few major market leaders are the gatekeepers and have access to data-rich communication from users to commerce brands.
+Currently, a few major market leaders are the gatekeepers and hold access to data-rich communication from users to commerce brands.
 intro:
   heading: Why Open Voice Network?
   text: >-
     The Open Voice Network (OVN) seeks to share voice with everyone by creating a future for artificial intelligence-enabled voice (AI-voice) search, communication, and commerce that is open: standards-based, interoperable, accessible, and data-protected.
-It will create open AI-voice value in three
-    ways:
 join:
   - image: img/illustrations-coffee.svg
     text: >-
-      Standards Development.
-Third-party research and recommendations toward the global standards have already begun that will enable interoperable, accessible and data-protected AI-voice assistant search, communication and commerce.
+      The AI-voice market leaders have created proprietary, soloed, and gated AI-voice platforms and ecosystems.
+These platforms claim broad data rights.
+As AI-voice grows, proprietary platforms will extract ever greater value and data from commerce brands.
   - image: /img/illustrations-coffee-gear.svg
     text: >-
-      Industry Value and Awareness. identification and sharing of voice-centric value propositions and best practices across consumer-facing industries;
-      serving as the source of insight and interpretation for AI-voice in consumer-facing industries.
+      A small number of proprietary AI-voice platforms now dominate the Europe-North America voice markets.
+These platforms are not interoperable and claim data in interactions.
+In an era of increasing AI-voice adoption, this threatens consumers and all consumer-facing companies.
   - image: /img/illustrations-tutorials.svg
     text: >-
-      Advocacy: working with and through existing industry associations on relevant regulatory and legislative issues, including those of data privacy and antitrust.
+      Working with and through existing industry associations on relevant regulatory and legislative issues, including those of data privacy and antitrust, The Open Voice Network
 about:
   heading: Why the Need for The Open Voice Network (OVN)
   text: >-